Panopto/BatchUploadAPIDemo/README.md

 Options for this program is explained below:

-BatchUploadAPIDemo.ext SERVER USERNAME USERPASSWORD FOLDERID FILELOCATION FILEPATH [FILEPATH]
+BatchUploadAPIDemo.exe SERVER USERNAME USERPASSWORD FOLDERID FILELOCATION FILEPATH [FILEPATH]

 	Upload file at FILELOCATION with path as FILEPATH to session with same name as file in folder with ID as FOLDERID on SERVER logged in with USERNAME and USERPASSWORD